 More Classes will be Available for Students

-“The decision by Edward Waters College to join the course sharing consortium is demonstrative of our desire to provide as many resources for our students as we can,” said Provost and Senior Vice President for Academic Affairs Dr. Donna H. Oliver.
+“The decision by Edward Waters University to join the course sharing consortium is demonstrative of our desire to provide as many resources for our students as we can,” said Provost and Senior Vice President for Academic Affairs Dr. Donna H. Oliver.
 “There will always be barriers to graduation for some students, including financial difficulties or perhaps problems at home; however, we don’t want the lack of course availability to be one of the reasons our students don’t graduate on time.
 By joining the consortium, we are immediately making more classes available to our students, which can only enrich their college experience.”

 There are at least eight other HBCUs in the CIC Course Sharing Consortium, including Benedict, Jarvis Christian, Lane, Stillman and Talladega colleges, as well as Dillard, Florida Memorial and Wilberforce universities.